Best Budget Electric Guitars: The New Affordable (Updated for December 2025)

 Also, it’s worth pointing out, even at this modest price point, that the pickups were selected, exhaustively tested and signed off by the man who created arguably the best rock tone ever known.
 What other guitar model but the Wolfgang can boast that?

 There’s pretty much no style of music that this guitar can’t capture, from the jangliest of pop to the chunkiest of rock.
-Even without the trademark figured maple top, these SE Standard 24’s have the brand’s inherent good looks, not to mention playability.
-Considering the asking price for this model in particular, we think this is one of the best buys on the market.
-You can have three colour choices, and today we’ve opted for the Vintage Cherry.
+Even without the trademark figured maple top, these guitars have the brand’s inherent good looks, not to mention playability.
+Considering the asking price for this model in particular, I think this is one of the best buys on the market, frankly.

 Music Man Sterling Intro Series